-Mark hasn’t decided which term to use to refer to himself – multipotentialite, scanner, slasher, generalist, multi-passionate, polymath, Renaissance soul, rainforest mind.
+Mark hasn’t decided which term to use to refer to himself – multipotentialite, scanner, slasher, generalist, multi-passionate, polymath, Renaissance soul, hummingbird, rainforest mind.
 None seem quite right.
 Well, maybe rainforest mind.
 In any case, he’s somewhere in there — a sensitive and smart jack of many trades, master of some.
 His main pursuits have been in writing, music, education, sustainability and personal growth.

 Since childhood, Mark has been deeply involved in music.
 He began playing the piano at the age of four.
 While still in high school, Mark composed and co-wrote his first musical, Cupid’s Arrow, which he also directed and conducted.
 Later, he composed and co-authored another original stage musical, The Right Circles.

 Mark has performed and composed for many events and productions, with New York City venues including The Supper Club, The Duplex, Gilda’s Club and the Magnet Theater.
 He has also made multiple appearances on ABC’s Good Morning America, including a special Christmas segment with Rosie O’Donnell (also see 1, 2).

 As a songwriter, Mark was recognized in 2003 by Billboard’s 11th Annual Songwriting Contest with three Honorable Mentions, two of which were designated as Top 500 songs.
 Also that year, the Songwriters Resource Network’s Great American Song Contest called his work “exceptional songwriting.”
 In 2008, working as The Offhand Band, he wrote, produced and released Everyone’s Invited, an album of original songs for kids and families.